Leadership

 Diagram: Two vectors \( \vec{A} \) and \( \vec{B} \) form a triangle, and \( \vec{R} \) is the closing side from the start of \( \vec{A} \) to the end of \( \vec{B} \).

-Example: A boat moves north at 4 m/s in a river flowing east at 3 m/s.
+Example: A boat travels northward at 4 m/s while the river current flows eastward at 3 m/s.
 Resultant velocity = 5 m/s northeast.

 4. Special Cases